nununo/pyVela2017/README.md

 * Track log messages on the top right pane.
 * Use the buttons on the bottom to trigger video level changes.

-> Important: multiple browser connections are accepted simultaneously, however only the *most recent connection* will actually be usable; also, no authentication is in place.
+> Important: multiple browser connections are accepted simultaneously; no effort to authenticate or limit the amount of connections is made.

 Configuration